Fiction and

 Debates

-controversy of the 1960s; another was the so-called ‘science wars’
+of the 1960s; another was the so-called ‘science wars’ debate of the

-the 1990s which, while concerned principally with science itself, also
+1990s which, while concerned principally with science itself, also had

-whose validity is verifiable through public processes of
+validity is verifiable through public processes of experimentation and

 demonstration.
 The reality of which

-fictional literature speaks, on the other hand, is much more
+literature speaks, on the other hand, is much more questionable.

-public tribunal of experimental verification, and the knowledge it
+of experimental verification, and the knowledge it provides – if one

-if one can call it knowledge – cannot be described as objective.”
-Advocates of this line of argument might
+can call it knowledge – cannot be described as objective.”

-and carefully observed view of the world, and this may intrigue or
+view of the world, and this may intrigue or entertain us; but

-us; but ultimately, they would argue, the ‘reality’ in question is
+ultimately, they would argue, the ‘reality’ in question is simply a

 reality perceived by the author: it is necessarily only ‘subjective’.